vishal-m25/Obsidian/Learnings/java/java.md

 ## java 8 and Beyond
 ### Lambda Expression
-- **Lambda = Behavior**
+- **Lambda === Behavior**
-- To avoid complex implementation of anonymous class lambda expression id introduces.
+- To avoid complex implementation of anonymous class lambda expression was introduced.
-- Since anonymous class create separate java file for all of it.
+- Since anonymous class creates a separate java file for each one .
 - So to deal it functionally and to pass code/logic as data lambda expression was introduced.
 - Lambda expressions are liked to a functional interface (Single Abstract Method)
 - It only captures effectively final variables.